kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 - `>=`: `<expression> >= <value>` - can be applied to numerical and temporal columns only
 - `IN`: `<expression> IN (<value_1>, <value_2>, <value_3>)` - can be applied to any column type

+The `<value>` needs to be constant value.
+It cannot be modeled as a target expression.
 When using boolean conditions, the value format must match the column's data type:

 ```